-(See also instructions on how to use this tool)
+(See instructions on how to use the CAIC-RT)

 Developed by Vasily Giannakeas, MPH (Women's College Research Institute, Women's College Hospital), Deepit Bhatia, MPH (Dalla Lana School of Public Healthh, University of Toronto), Matthew T. Warkentin, MSc (Lunenfeld-Tanenbaum Research Institute, Sinai Health System), Isaac I. Bogoch, MD (Institute of Health Policy, Management and Evaluation, University of Toronto), and Nathan M. Stall, MD (Divisions of General Internal Medicine and Geriatrics, Sinai Health System)